jenkins-x-plugins/jx-updatebot/docs/cmd/jx-updatebot_flux_promote.md

 ## jx-updatebot flux promote

-Promotes a new Application version in an FluxCD git repository
+Promotes a new HelmRelease version in a FluxCD git repository

 ### Usage